The ciconia metric on the tangent bundle of an almost-Hermitian manifold

 \subsection{Equations of ciconia metric}

-The best way to grasp the geometry of ciconia metrics seems to be by recurring to isothermal coordinates.
+The best way to grasp the geometry of ciconia metrics seems to be by referring to isothermal coordinates.
 Recall every Riemannian surface $M$ with H\"older continuous metric is locally conformal to the Euclidean plane, thus providing the isothermal coordinates.
-We proceed with these sufficiently general hypothesis, which include analytic spaces.
+We proceed with these sufficiently general hypotheses, which include analytic spaces.
 Or rather let us assume we have a smooth metric $g$ on $M$ given locally by

 for some real smooth function $\lambda>0$ and complex coordinates $z=x+iy$ on an open subset $\calu\subset M$.